 Hello?
 Yes.
 I know.
 I'm sorry I-You are?!
 Oh, okay.
 I'll be right out.
-No, I'll be right out.
+No. I'll be right out.
 Oh...
 Okay...
 Come on up then.

 (CLARA frantically runs off to the bathroom and returns with a toothbrush in her mouth.
-She places the towel and used glass underneath the sink.
-Then she finishes brushing her teeth, rinses her mouth under the faucet, and impulsively throws her toothbrush under the sink as well.
+She places the towel and used glass underneath the sink and impulsively throws her toothbrush under the sink as well.
 She takes a deep breath and tries to compose herself.
-Then she looks down and realizes she's not wearing pants.)
+Then she looks down and realizes she is not wearing pants.)